Victor Pinchuk: Media empire

+Other holdings

+In 1990, he founded the Interpipe Company on the basis of his patented innovations, which were adopted by leading metallurgical factories in the USSR.

 Interpipe is a major producer of seamless pipes and railway wheels.
 In 2004, Pinchuk and Rinat Akhmetov, two of Ukraine's richest men, acquired the Kryvorizhstal steel factory for about $800 million.
 Then-President Leonid Kuchma, who is Pinchuk's father-in-law, authorized the state asset sale, which competitors complained was far below market rate.
 Later, the first Tymoshenko government reversed this sale, and held a nationally televised repeat auction that netted $4.8 billion.
 In 2006, Pinchuk founded an investment advisory company, EastOne.
 Its portfolio includes industrial assets such as production of pipes and tubes, rail car wheels, specialty steels and alloys, machinery, as well as media.

 Pinchuk was a member of the Ukrainian Parliament between 1998 and 2006 for Labour Ukraine.
 He left politics after he came to the conclusion that Ukraine had reached a level of development when business and politics should be separated.

 Pinchuk is a member of the Board of the Peterson Institute for International Economics, of the International Advisory Council of Brookings Institution and of the Corporate Advisory Board of the Global Business Coalition against HIV/AIDS, TB and Malaria.
 Pinchuk holds a share of VS Energy International Ukraine together with Mikhail Spektor and Igor Kolomoisky.

 In 2013, American steel makers filed a case with the United States Department of Commerce alleging that Interpipe Group was illegally dumping steel tubes into the American natural gas market.
 In November 2013, Fitch Ratings downgraded Interpipe because of the dumping accusations and a missed $106 million debt payment.